 One of the most impactful use cases for unmanned aircraft systems (UAS), is the transport of essential goods in a more rapid, efficient or less expensive manner than ground transport.
-Pilot projects led by the Drones and Tomorrow's Airspace Team, at the Centre for the Fourth Industrial Revolution, have already benefited the ecosystem of autonomous flight around the world.
-A first of its kind, Performances Based Regulation (PBR) was published in Rwanda testing the theory that be promoting a risk focused method to evaluating operations, new and important use cases can emerge.
-Learn more in ourAdvanced Drone Operations Toolkit: Accelerating the Drone Revolution.
+Pilot projects led by the Aerospace and Drones Team, at the Centre for the Fourth Industrial Revolution, within the Future of Mobility Platform have already benefited the ecosystem of autonomous flight around the world.
+A first of its kind, Performances Based Regulations (PBR) were published in Rwanda testing the theory that be promoting a risk focused method to evaluating operations, new and important use cases can emerge.